lchacon-LANL/pixie3d/doc/README.txt

 FC: to set the fortran compiler (default is f90)

 OPT: to set the optimization level.
-Can be set to "g" (debuggin), "O" (optimized), "p" (profiling), "s" (static; for Absoft only), and "v" (verbose), and combinations (e.g. one can set OPT=Opv to combine the optimized version with profiling and verbose options).
+Can be set to "g" (debugging), "O" (optimized), "p" (profiling), "s" (static; for Absoft only), and "v" (verbose), and combinations (e.g. one can set OPT=Opv to combine optimization with profiling and verbose options).

 VECPOT: if set, the vector potential version of PIXIE3D will be compiled, generating the executables "pixie3d_a.x" and "pixplot_a.x"